Motorcycle Helmet Market Is Anticipated To Hit $4,294.8 Million By 2030, Registering A CAGR Of 6.1% From 2021 To 2030

 (MENAFN- EIN Presswire)

-high cost of motorcycle helmets and lack of consumer awareness regarding road safety hinder the growth of market

-DELAWARE, WILMINGTON, UNITED STATES, February 8, 2024 /EINPresswire / -- According to a new report published by Allied Market Research, titled,“Motorcycle helmet Market by Product Type, End User, and Distribution Channel: Global Opportunity Analysis and Industry Forecast, 2021–2030,”
+DELAWARE, WILMINGTON, UNITED STATES, February 14, 2024 /EINPresswire / -- According to a new report published by Allied Market Research, titled, "Motorcycle helmet Market by Product Type, End User, and Distribution Channel: Global Opportunity Analysis and Industry Forecast, 2021-2030,"

 The global motorcycle helmet market size was valued at $2,444.5 million in 2020, and is projected to reach $4,294.8 million by 2030, registering a CAGR of 6.1% from 2021 to 2030.
 Motorcycle helmet is worn by motorcyclists to protect their heads while riding.